Want the perfect workout program?Take Quiz

 Anyway, the vast majority of us are happy with lean muscle.
 Being lean, feeling good, and moving great is the goal, and you can definitely achieve that with resistance bands.
 Not to mention, you can do band exercises anywhere you please…park workout?
 Let’s get it!

 Nevertheless, if you still love to train with weights (we don’t blame you, it’s fun lifting heavy!), chest exercises with resistance bands are also great for supersets in the gym.
 Moreover, bands can be paired with barbell and dumbbell exercises to enhance the lifts, as seen here with these banded gym chest exercises...

 Before moving on, there is one downside to using bands that should be noted, and that is it's harder to progressive overload than it is with free weights, but it can be done using certain methods.

 You can use either loop resistance bands or the tube resistance bands with handles for these exercises…

 We will be demonstrating these resistance band chest exercises with heavy duty loop resistance bands, as we believe they are more versatile.

 Loop resistance bands can be used for:

-Whereas tube bands are really only good for pressing and pulling exercises, and typically with an anchor involved.
+Whereas tube bands are really only good for pushing and pulling exercises, typically with an anchor involved.

 The point is, there’s no reason to buy many different kinds of bands when the loop bands can do it all.